pacoorozco/ssham/README.md

     $ php artisan key:generate
     $ php artisan migrate --seed
     ```
-1. Make sure `storage/app` folder is writable by your web server.
+1. Make sure `storage/` and `bootstrap/cache/` folders are writable by your web server.
 You can do it this way:

     ```bash
-    $ chmod -R 777 storage/app
+    $ chmod -R 777 storage/ bootstrap/cache/
     ```

 1. You can use the local PHP server to run the application.